-A Year after the Great East Japan Earthquake- Verification, Area-Specific Data on Restoration and Reconstruction and Future Issues (April 2012)
+"A Year after the Great East Japan Earthquake- Verification, Area-Specific Data on Restoration and Reconstruction and Future Issues" (April 2012)

-Now that a year has passed since the Great East Japan Earthquake, the characteristics of different areas have grown more distinct.
-Therefore, in order to analyze the data and produce future strategies, we have summarized area-specific data according to (1) the current status of the disaster-stricken region, (2) the status of formulation of reconstruction plans by government bodies, (3) key related legislation and budget measures, and (4) economic, corporate and regional financial trends.
+A year after the Great East Japan Earthquake, the characteristics of different areas had grown more distinct.
+Therefore, in order to analyze the data and produce future strategies, we summarized area-specific data according to (1) the then current status of the disaster-stricken region, (2) the status of formulation of reconstruction plans by government bodies, (3) key related legislation and budget measures, and (4) economic, corporate and regional financial trends.